 LeBron James talking a good game, still playing a great one

-The Cavaliers won 113-104. .
-FILE - In this Jan.
-2, 2017, file photo, Cleveland Cavaliers' LeBron James drives to the basket against the New Orleans Pelicans in the first half of an NBA basketball game, in Cleveland.
+Cleveland Cavaliers' LeBron James tries to get past Indiana Pacers' Paul George in the second half of an NBA basketball game, Wednesday, Feb.
+15, 2017, in Cleveland.
+The Cavaliers won 113-104.

 Comments